A Purple Adjustable Base elevating the head of a white mattress.

 Tip: Try to wait a few hours after eating before trying to get an evening workout in.

 Exercising with a full stomach can be uncomfortable, especially if you regularly experience acid reflux.
 Even bending down or trying to lift heavy objects can worsen symptoms.
-Be mindful of how you move after eating, and stay upright in a relaxed position after eating to prevent discomfort.
+Be mindful of how you move after eating, and stay upright in a relaxed position after eating to help prevent discomfort.

 8. Quit Smoking